 - CA certificate and key;

-and, assuming that your Astarte's name is
+and, assuming that the name of your Astarte is

 astarte and that it is deployed within the

-namespace, it can be done simply executing the following commands:
+astarte namespace, it can be done simply executing the following commands:

 kubectl get astarte -n astarte -o yaml > astarte-backup.yaml kubectl get avi -n astarte -o yaml > avi-backup.yaml kubectl get secret astarte-devices-ca -n astarte -o yaml > astarte-devices-ca-backup.yaml